 Blood is described either as a fluid or as a specialized connective tissue.
 When considered as a tissue, blood is comprised of cells suspended in an extracellular matrix, blood plasma, which is normally fluid, although it has the potential of becoming semisolid through the process of clotting.
 Centrifugation of fluid blood provides a simple method for separating these two components in a small tube, with blood cells found at the bottom and plasma on top (Figure 8-1A).
 Blood is sometimes described as a discontinuous tissue because its cells are produced in the bone marrow and the thymus, but they function elsewhere, either in blood or in other tissues throughout the body.
 Similarly, blood cells do not produce their matrix—several other organs are responsible for producing and regulating plasma.
 Blood is a substantial tissue; the combination of blood and the principal blood cell producing tissue, hematopoietic bone marrow, constitute more than 10% of the body's weight.

 Composition and formed elements of blood.
 A. Separation of blood into plasma and cells by centrifugation.
 The percent values listed provide a typical range of volumes, with the major variation due to individual differences in hematocrit (volume of packed erythrocytes).
 B. Overview of blood cells.
 The range of cell numbers considered normal can vary among clinical laboratories.
-Neutrophils typically account for ...
+Neutrophils typically ...